Mobile Black Bears

 The Mobile Black Bears, also known as the Mobile Black Shippers, was a semi-professional baseball team composed entirely of African-American players.
 The team, which played during the mid-20th century, was based in Mobile, Alabama, and also went on barnstorming tours.

-Henry "Hank" Aaron played for the Mobile Black Bears in 1951 while he was still in high school.
-He was only allowed to play at home games and only on Sundays.
+Henry "Hank" Aaron played for the Mobile Black Bears in 1951 while he was still in high school, earning US$3 per game ($35 in 2024, accounting inflation).
+Aaron was only allowed to play at home games and only on Sundays.
 Hall-of-Famer Billy Williams had a brother who also played on this team.